DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 ### Step 2: Submit a Preimage Hash of the Proposal to transfer Treasury funds to the Multisig Proxy account

-* Add the Multisig Proxy account and the DHX DAO Unlocked Reserves (Treasury) account (4LTFqiD6H6g8a7ur9WH4RxhWx2givWfK7o5EDed3ai1nYTvk) to your [Address book](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-harbour.datahighway.com#/addresses)
+* Add the Multisig Proxy account and the DHX DAO Unlocked Reserves (Treasury) account (4LTFqiD6H6g8a7ur9WH4RxhWx2givWfK7o5EDed3ai1nYTvk) to your [Address book](https://polkadot.js.org/apps/?rpc=wss://tanganika.datahighway.com#/addresses) on the Tanganika Network
-	* Note: The Treasury account for each chain is specified in the [chain_spec.rs](https://github.com/DataHighway-DHX/node/blob/master/node/src/chain_spec.rs)
+	* Note: The Treasury account for each chain is specified in the [chain_spec.rs](https://github.com/DataHighway-DHX/DataHighway-Parachain/blob/main/node/src/chain_spec.rs)

-* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-harbour.datahighway.com#/democracy
+* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss://tanganika.datahighway.com#/democracy

 * The first step is to submit a preimage of the proposal.